 - Beginning Readers (like the Brand New Readers Series are meant to be guided reading books to develop fluency- THIS IS MY NEW FAVORITE SERIES!!!!
 These will eventually turn into independent reading books.)

-- Beginning Chapter Books (advances reading be careful to notice that a level 1 in one set of beginning readers is not equivalent to a level 1 in another set. example: I can Read Series vs Scholastic Science Vocabulary Series
+- Beginning Chapter Books (more advanced beginning reader.
+Be careful to notice that a level 1 in one set of beginning readers is not equivalent to a level 1 in another set. example: I can Read Series vs Scholastic Science Vocabulary Series.
+They require first grade level skills and lots of sight words.)

 - Chapter Books